Jazor25/esphome-tv-fan-project/README.md

 # ESPHome TV Fan Project
+This project describes how to build a thermostat-controlled fan control system for cooling your Playstation, Tuner or other hardware in a cabinet.

-Controls 2 Fans independently, based on the temperature of 2 distinct DHT22 sensors.
-This solution can natively be integratd into Home Assistant using ESPHome but it also runs autonomously without it.
+This setup controls 2 fans independently, based on the temperature of 2 distinct DHT22 sensors, but could easily be extended to control more fans and/or DHT22's.

+This solution can natively be integratd into Home Assistant using ESPHome, but it also runs autonomously without it.

+# Motivation
+I wanted to build a TV/Media setup in our living room that is as clean as possible.
+This means (mostly) no devices visible on or in the TV board.
+Hardware running in closed cabinets without cooling results in overheated hardware, so I needed to find a solution.

+This project is inspired by the excellent work of [patrickcollins12 on GitHub](https://github.com/patrickcollins12/esphome-fan-controller).
+I built my own project for several reasons:
+* I only had 3 PIN fans from an older similar setup, no PWM conrol
+* I wanted to have a Transistor controled switch solution, to have a reliant way to switch of both fans (not always reliantly possible using PWM signals only)
+* My Playstation 5 becomes hot as hell pretty fast, so the fan needs to run on 100% anyways.
+Then again Noctua fans as so silent, that decreasing fan speed is not really necessary from my point of view.

+## Visuals
 ![Installed Case (Closed)](img/installed_case_closed.jpg)
 ![Mounted Case (Open)](img/fully_mounted_case_open.jpg)
 ![cabinet](img/cabinet.jpg)